ensyvz/spoozer/README.md

 ToDo:
 -Error Handling
 -Change name after download
 -Make spoo.py and zer.py runing from one app
+-Save listening time and song time to database for further data analysis